 Int J Environ Res Public Health

-Each microgram of mercury in vaccines is associated with an increase in the odds of pervasive developmental disorder by 5.4%, the risk of specific developmental delay by 3.5%, nervous tics by 3.4%, and hyperkinetic disorder by 5%.
+Each microgram of mercury in vaccines is associated with an increase in the odds of pervasive developmental disorder by 5.4%, the risk of specific developmental delay by 3.5%, tics by 3.4%, and hyperkinetic disorder by 5%.

 Thimerosal-containing hepatitis B vaccination and the risk for diagnosed specific delays in development in the United States: a case-control study in the vaccine safety datalink.